BoraxMan/Sanspam/README.md

 	But if you wish to use sanspam on smaller terminals, with difficulty, set this to "true".
 Any other setting will be regared as "false".

+* **messagedelay:** The duration for messages to appear at the status bar at the bottom, in milliseconds.
+The default is 1000 milliseconds (1 second);

 Development
 ---
 This is partly written for personal use, and partly as a small project to begin learning the D Programming Language.
 It is my first proper D program, though still somewhat written in an idiomatic C++ style instead of an idiomatic D style.